 We expect to see huge savings on the Note 9 over the holidays, so check out our Samsung Black Friday and Cyber Monday deals to stay up-to-date on the latest prices.

-The new Galaxy Note 9 (starting at $999) packs some firsts of its own, including an S Pen that doubles as a remote control.
-But after spending some a few days with Samsung's new flagship, most of the key highlights this time around feel more like refinements of a great phablet than bold steps forward, but this is still one of the best Android phones and best big-screen phones you can buy.
+The Galaxy Note 9 (starting at $899) has plenty of things going for it, including an S Pen that doubles as a remote control.
+After spending some time with Samsung's new flagship, most of the key highlights this time around feel more like refinements of a great phablet than bold steps forward, but this is still one of the best Android phones and best big-screen phones you can buy.

 Cheat Sheet: What's new with the Note 9?